 Visual hierarchy is one of the most important parts of every website since it’s the first thing that attracts visitors.
-That’s why user experience and user interface designers work really hard in order to please the eye of demanding online users.
+That’s why user experience and user interface designers and web agencies work really hard in order to please the eye of demanding online users.

 As you can understand, you need something more than inspiration to create a compelling visual hierarchy that will help a website to stand out online.
 There are a lot of tricks and tips that can be useful for implementing your design ideas effectively.
 Here is what you need to know when designing a website for the first time: